Zahra1221/H5Nx_Hotspots/README.md

 3. Run the "tif2csv.py" file.
 4. Run the "bio_data.py" file to create the "bio_us_data_df.csv" file.
 5. Run the "svi.py" file to create the synthetic data, "SVI.csv," using SVI method.
-6. Run the "spatial_block_svi.py" to see the results of spatial block 5-fold validation for the data augmented with synthetic data created using SVI.
+6. Run the "lr_spatial_block_svi.py" to see the results of spatial block 5-fold validation for LR with the data augmented with synthetic data created using SVI.
-7. Run the "temporal_block_svi.py" to see the results of temporal validation for the data augmented with synthetic data created using SVI.
+7. Run the "lr_temporal_block_svi.py" to see the results of temporal validation for LR with the data augmented with synthetic data created using SVI.
-8. Run the "random_split_svi.py" to see the results of random train-test split for the data augmented with synthetic data created using SVI.
+8. Run the "lr_random_split_svi.py" to see the results of random train-test split for LR with the data augmented with synthetic data created using SVI.
+9. Run the "rf_spatial_block_svi.py" to see the results of spatial block 5-fold validation for RF with the data augmented with synthetic data created using SVI.
+10. Run the "rf_temporal_block_svi.py" to see the results of temporal validation for RF with the data augmented with synthetic data created using SVI.
+11. Run the "rf_random_split_svi.py" to see the results of random train-test split for RF with the data augmented with synthetic data created using SVI.
+12. Run the "lr_spatial_block_ed.py" to see the results of spatial block 5-fold validation for LR with the data augmented with synthetic data created using ED.
+13. Run the "lr_temporal_block_ed.py" to see the results of temporal validation for LR with the data augmented with synthetic data created using ED.
+14. Run the "lr_random_split_ed.py" to see the results of random train-test split for LR with the data augmented with synthetic data created using ED.
-9. Run the "spatial_block_ed.py" to see the results of spatial block 5-fold validation for the data augmented with synthetic data created using ED.
+15. Run the "rf_spatial_block_ed.py" to see the results of spatial block 5-fold validation for RF with the data augmented with synthetic data created using ED.
-10. Run the "temporal_block_ed.py" to see the results of temporal validation for the data augmented with synthetic data created using ED.
+16. Run the "rf_temporal_block_ed.py" to see the results of temporal validation for RF with the data augmented with synthetic data created using ED.
-11. Run the "random_split_ed.py" to see the results of random train-test split for the data augmented with synthetic data created using ED.
+17. Run the "rf_random_split_ed.py" to see the results of random train-test split for RF with the data augmented with synthetic data created using ED.

 Note: If you get a [CARTO key](https://carto.com/basemaps/apikey/), you can add it to the "show_data_on_map" function to remove the watermark from the basemaps.